Squid-Proxy-Lovers/Writeups/UIU/Peanut XSS/Readme.md

 ## The Site
 Upon first looking at the site a few things stand out the website seems to have a html parser written into the site where you type your html and it will generate the content.
 Two things that instantly pop out is the warning that the site uses dompurify so that we "surely won't be able to steal the admin-bots document.cookie
-As well as the obvious indication that the site uses nutshell by the : being used in the example html.
+As well as the apparent indication that the site uses nutshell by the : being used in the example html.

 After examing the html we see a interesting script function at the bottom